The volume can’t be ejected because it’s currently in use

 Finder 258 tommye 79r DIR 14,6 16796 81587 /Volumes/MyBook/Pictures/Random

-I noticed a bunch of files that I had previously copied over to my local drive still being accessed by the Finder application for some reason (the copy had already finished).
+I noticed a bunch of files that I had previously copied over to my local drive still being accessed, in my case, by the Finder application for some reason (the copy had already finished).

 All I had to do was kill PID 258, which was Finder.

-Finder will basically re-launch after you kill it and then you should be able to eject your external drive properly.
+Finder will relaunch after you kill it and then you should be able to eject your external drive properly.